 Indego is a powered lower limb orthosis - popularly known as an exoskeleton.
-Thanks to powered hip and knee joints in conjunction with sensor technology and sophisticated control strategies the device allows certain gait impaired individuals to stand up and walk again.
+Thanks to powered hip and knee joints in conjunction with sensor technology and sophisticated software control strategies the product allows certain gait impaired individuals to stand up and walk again.

-Indego is available in two versions - A Clinical and a Personal version.
+Indego is available in two versions - A Therapy and a Personal version.

 For the individual user, Indego offers a lightweight, modular design with intuitive controls that offer unparalleled usability.
 This five component modular design allows for rapid set-up and easy transport.
 Weighing only 26 lbs (11.8 kg), Indego is the most light weight exoskeleton currently available.